Facebook shares drop after Barron's snub

-SAN FRANCISCO Facebook shares dropped on Monday after financial weekly Barron's questioned the social networking company's value and priced its stock at just $15.
+SAN FRANCISCO, Sept 24 Facebook (FB.O) shares dropped on Monday after financial weekly Barron's questioned the social networking company's value and priced its stock at just $15.

 Facebook's shares slid 10 percent to $20.64 in mid-day trade on Nasdaq, about 46 percent off of its $38 IPO price in May.
 The decline shed most of its gains from the previous week, when shares were boosted by news that the company was testing a new mobile advertising network.